harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 Replica Sets work by defining a "selector" on both the Replica Set and within the pod.
 Any pods that match the selector will be managed by the Replica Set.

 When you apply this configuration file, Kubernetes will create three new pods that match the specification provided.
-It's also going to restart those pods whenever any of them die.
+It will restart any pods that die!

 ```text
 $ k create -f infrastructure/rs.yaml
 replicationcontroller/test-rs created
 ```

 Now let's try deleting one of our pods (this command may take a moment).
-Notice that when we get our pods after doing the delete, the Replica Set has already spun up a new pod in order to match the three specified in our configuration.
+Notice that the Replica Set has already spun up a new pod in order to match the three specified in our configuration.

 ```text{12,15}
 $ k get pods